AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 n train: data nbEpoch: 1000.
 ```

 The code above builds a neural network trained to convert binary numbers into a decimal number.
-As an example, you can evaluate the following:
+The binary number is encoded using 3 bits, we therefore need a neural network with 3 inputs.
+Since the decimal value ranges from 0 to 7, we need 8 output neurons of the network.
+As an example, the conversion of the binary number you can evaluate the following:

 ```Smalltalk
 n predict: #(0 1 1)
 "==> 3"
 ```

 The way `train:nbEpoch:` and `predict:` are implemented enforces the training data to follow some rules.
 Each element contained in `data` must be a collection of numbers.
 All but the last numbers represents the inputs values.
 The last value of an example is a number representing the expected output.
 The expected output is a positive value ranging from 0 and the number of outputs of the neural network minus one.
-In the script above, the expected output ranges from 0 to 7, and the neural network has 8 outputs.

 ## Neural network as a Hashmap

 Let's step back a bit.
-We have spent more than five chapters motivating, describing, incrementally building neural networks.
+We have spent six chapters motivating, describing, incrementally building neural networks.
 But we are using a neural network pretty much the way we would use a regular hash map.
 Consider the following example:

 ```Smalltalk
 data := {#(0 0 0 0).